dunefskychadwick/dunefskychadwick.github.io/PLO7.md

 The interview demonstrates that both through the field experience and the interview itself that I have demonstrated the ability to effectively engage in oral communication.
 The reflection serves as a written record of the SWOT analysis I covered in my interview.

-A recording of the mid-semester interview has been submitted directly to my professor supervising my field experience.
+A recording of the mid-semester interview has been submitted directly to the professor supervising my field experience.

 [Click here to view the mid-semester interview reflection.]({{dunefskychadwick.github.io}}/assets/pdfs/oralcommunication.pdf)